-The reported odor thresholds of valeraldehyde are 0.028 and 0.10 mgL-1 (Amoore and Hautala 1983; Johansson et. al. 1973).
+The reported odor thresholds of valeraldehyde are 0.028 and 0.10 mgL-1 (Amoore and Hautala 1983; Johansson et al. 1973).
 In our investigation the emission was unaffected by the DPLs in both the growing and finishing stages, however, there was a significant increase in the emission level from early summer to late summer when the protein levels of the finishing hogs were reduced from 155.4 to 106.3 and 174.9 to 116.9gkg-1, respectively.
-At the time of measurement, the approximate temperature during early summer inside the pig barn was 22 °C while late summer was 25 °C. Apparently, this indicated the combined effects of temperature, season and DPLs in influencing significant increase in valeraldehyde emission.
+At of the time measurement. the approximate temperature during early summer inside the pig barn was 22 °C while late summer was 25 °C. Apparently, this combined indicated the effects of temperature, season and DPLs in influencing significant increase in valeraldehyde emission.